 Cacao Nibs are a great way to introduce rich chocolate flavor into any beer.
 Impress your friends with a unique tasting experience!

 Cacao nibs (also referred to as cocoa nibs) are the key ingredient in chocolate.
-They are crushed seeds from the cacao plant.
+They are crushed and roasted seeds from the cacao plant.
 While not technically chocolate themselves, they have a wonderful cocoa smell to them, and will provide a very subdued cocoa-like flavor to any beer.

 You can use these cacao nibs like you would a dry hop, by adding the cacao nibs to your secondary fermenter or keg for a couple of weeks (4 ounces per 5 gallons is a great place to start), allowing the beer to draw out the subtle flavors and aromas of the cacao nibs.
 They can also be used in the boil or mash - wherever you would like to experiment with them.
 Adding the nibs pre-boil will impart some bitterness, so use a lot less than you would when adding them to a keg.
 (Recently, our friends at Stone Brewing Company made a stout using cacao nibs in the boil to actually replace some of the hops in the recipe!)